Women on Walls at DCU

 DCU's Women on Walls portraits were unveiled in a virtual ceremony in March 2021.
-The paintings can be viewed in person at the Stokes Building as soon as current Covid restrictions allow.
+The paintings can be viewed in person in the Stokes Building on the DCU Glasnevin campus.

 You can view the portraits in the slideshow below.
 Please click to Full Screen icon to view the artwork.

 ABOUT THE SUBJECTS

 Beatrice Alice Hicks:(1919-1979) Leading Engineer.
 First President of the Society of Women Engineers, developed a gas density switch used in the USA’s Space Programme, including Apollo 11’s moon landing mission.

 Katherine Johnson:(1918-2020) Leading Mathematician, specialising in orbital mechanics.
 One of the first African American women to work as a NASA scientist.
 Awarded the Presidential Medal of Freedom, America’s highest civilian honour, 2017.

 Dr Marie Maynard Daly: (1921-2003) First African American woman in the U.S. to earn a Ph.D. in chemistry.
 Disclosed the relationship between high cholesterol and clogged arteries.
 Committed to developing programs to increase the enrolment of minority students in medical school and graduate science programs.

 Dame Kathleen Lonsdale:(1903-1971) Leading X-ray Crystallographer.
 First female Professor of University College London (UCL).
 Elected as one of the first women Fellows of the Royal Society (FRS), 1945.
 First woman President of the British Association for the Advancement of Science.